mcarvin8/xml2json-disassembler/README.md

 Large XML files can be a pain to mantain in version control.
 These files can contain thousands of lines and it becomes very difficult to track changes made to these files in a standard version control server like GitHub.

 This package offers a way to break down large XML files into smaller JSON files which can be used to review changes in a format easier to digest.
+When needed, the inverse class will reassemble the original XML file from the smaller JSON files.

 This will parse and retain the following XML elements: